If I am feeling stressed or overwhelmed in my practice (or my personal life is affecting my work life), can the Law Society help me?

 Please note that the Law Society is locked during open hours and there is no access to the upper floors.
 If you do come down to the Law Society to meet with someone, please note that you must come into the Law Library/Law Society reception and ask for the person you are meeting with.
 The staff of the Law Library will contact that person on your behalf.

 I need to pay my fees ~ what forms of payment does the Law Society accept?

-At this time the Law Society can accept cash, personal cheques, cashier cheques, bank drafts, or money orders either by mail or in-person.
-The Law Society is currently unable to accept credit cards, debit cards, or e-transfers.
+At this time the Law Society can accept cash, personal cheques, cashier cheques, bank drafts, e-transfer, or money orders either by mail or in-person.
+The Law Society is currently unable to accept credit cards or debit cards.